piqnt/stage.js/examples/game-orbit/README.md

 ```
 Note that FastCanvas takes up entire screen and covers the HTML page.

-Then, prepare you Android project:
+Then, prepare your Android project:
 ```
 cordova prepare android
 ```